Counseling Center Tips for Parents

 Referring to the Counseling Center

 Some students may be reluctant on their own to contact the Counseling Center.
 You can address this reluctance by letting them know that hundreds of students use the Counseling Center every year and counseling is a part of general health care, with a focus on emotional and interpersonal satisfaction.
-It helps students to hear that seeking counseling is not a sign of weakness, "craziness," or an inability to handle one's own problems, but rather a sign of strength in seeking out resources.
+It helps students to hear that seeking counseling is not a sign of weakness, "craziness," or an inability to handle one's own problems, but rather a sign of strength in facing challenges and seeking out resources.
 Note to the student that services are confidential and free.
 You can give the student our brochure (call our office if you would like a copy) or phone number (443-885-3130).
 Take a look at the rest of our website so that you can be familiar with our services and comfortably tell your son or daughter about us, or suggest that the student go to the Morgan webpage and type "counseling" into the search box.